Middle Stewart Canyon Creek Restoration Project

 - Provide environmentally oriented jobs for local youth working for The Concerned Resource Environmental Workers (CREW) and California Conservation Corps (CCC).

-Anticipated Project Schedule: The work is anticipated to start in October 2020 and end in March 2024:
+Project Schedule: Restoration work began in October 2020 and is expected to run through March 2024:

 - Fall/Winter 2020/2021: Begin removal of eucalyptus and Mexican fan palm trees.